 If the doctor agrees to the measurements, the joint is placed, and after it is placed, a final examination is performed and the operation is finished.

-Contact us For any inquiries about the robotic knee replacement surgery in Turkey, or any problem you found about this process.
+Contact us about any questions about the robotic knee replacement surgery in Turkey, or any problem you found about this process.

 What are the benefits of robotic surgeries and knee joint replacement with 3D technology?